ubc-library-rc/intro_shiny_app/content/when_shiny.md

 title: When to use Shiny apps
 nav_order: 5
 ---
+# Learning when to use Shiny apps

-# Contexts where building an app would be useful
+## Contexts where building an app would be useful

 1. Data are ready to be public.